 But, before you jump in and type one, you will want to make sure that you are helpful and not smarmy.

-A well-written blog report will pull back the curtain on how to make money blogging.
+A well-written blogging income report will pull back the curtain on how to make money blogging.
 It will include information on advertising networks, affiliate marketing, sponsored posts, and product sales.
 Not only that, but they will also disclose their expenses.

 And, if the blogger is honest, they will often include screenshots verifying income from different sources or detailed information about where they make their income.